Rex-Gao/collocation-searcher/README.md

 1. Fix some coordination problem.
 User can now adjust the size of the program freely, without the change of the inner structure.
 2. Add right click menu for the output block.
 Copy&save option is recommended if you encounter some amazing expressions.
 3. Some minor bug fixes and the icon adjustment.
 Keep caution that the program need that ".ico" file to execute.
 Make sure to download them as a whole.
-4. Elimate the appearance of background console, which is quite annoying.
+4. Avoid the appearance of background console, which is quite annoying.

 ## Cleansing.exe is provided.
 Run cleansing.exe and clean the corpus files first.
 Then run the collocation searcher to obtain the best performance.
 Hope for the best!